BoromiRofGeo

 But, after mocking those who defend NRS' patching style on twitter, he actually goes on to claim that the removal of Cyrax's command grab bomb trap is why he quit playing Mortal Kombat 9.
 I mean, if that's the mind-set and logic we're dealing with, I'd rather take frequent patches any day of the week.

-Only for some, the people I play the game with are angry because there are too many patches that changes the meta and it makes them lose interest.
+Only for some, the people I play the game with are angry because there are too many patches that changes the meta and it makes them lose interest.i agree with op but for what it's worth i like always evolving and changing meta. keeps interest alive.

 I'd rather wait a year longer for a game release and get Blizzard quality than this shit.